The Buzzhorn: Release of Disconnected and breakup (2002–2003)

-Post-breakup and one reunion show (2004–2014)
+Post-breakup and reunion show (2004–2014)

-Following the completion of the band's contract, Joseph moved to California, where he worked on other projects as well as producing acts.
+Following the completion of the band's contract, Todd Joseph moved to California, where he worked on other projects as well as producing acts.
 Zweber joined a local Milwaukee band called King Gun made up of former members of the Milwaukee hard rock act Big Dumb Dick.
 King Gun released a three-song demo in 2004 before splitting.
 The lead singer of King Gun reformed Big Dumb Dick in early 2008 and has recruited Bert as their new guitarist replacing Paris Ortiz.

-On October 15, 2011, it was rumoured on the bands unofficial Facebook page that the band will be reformed.
+In October 2011, it was rumoured on the bands unofficial Facebook page that the band will be reformed.
 The line up should consist of all original members, including Ryan Mueller (vocals), Todd Joseph (bass), Bert Zweber (guitar), Rob Bueno (drums).
-On December 9, 2012, it was confirmed by former bassist Todd Joseph that six new songs were written and that band is planning to record them in the studio in mid-January 2013.
-Todd Joseph made a post on August 5, 2014 on bands Facebook page the band is officially reunited to perform a one-night reunion show.
+In December 2012, Joseph confirmed that six new songs were written and that band is planning to record them in the studio in mid-January 2013.
+Joseph made a post on August 5, 2014 on bands Facebook page the band is officially reunited to perform a one-night reunion show.
 It took place on September 13, 2014 at a local Milwaukee club called The Bottle to celebrate its 10th anniversary.
 Since then, no further information about current status of The Buzzhorn was given.